github/choosealicense.com/CONTRIBUTING.md

 * The license files should be in the format of `_licenses/[lowercased-spdx-id].txt` (e.g., `_licenses/mit.txt`)
 * Each license has both [required and optional metadata](https://github.com/github/choosealicense.com#license-metadata) that should be included.
 * The text of the license should be wrapped to a 78 character width.
-* The text of the license should match the corresponding text found at https://spdx.org/licenses/
+* The text of the license should match the corresponding text found in [spdx/license-list-data](https://github.com/spdx/license-list-data/blob/master/text/).
+If there are errors there, please fix them in [spdx/license-list-XML](https://github.com/spdx/license-list-XML) (from which the plain text version is generated) so as to minimize license text variation and make it easier for choosealicense.com to eventually consume license texts directly from SPDX.
 * The body of the file should be the text of the license in plain text.
-Further, this text should be the same as the plain text version of the license in [spdx/license-list-data](https://github.com/spdx/license-list-data/blob/master/text/).
-If there are errors there, please fix them in [spdx/license-list-XML](https://github.com/spdx/license-list-XML) (from which the plain text version is generated) so as to minimize license text variation and make it easier for choosealicense.com to eventually consume license texts directly from SPDX.

 ## Making Changes